khallmark/florida-tenant-advocate/README.md

 >
 > **THIS IS NOT LEGAL ADVICE.** This educational tool does not constitute legal advice, create an attorney-client relationship, or replace qualified legal representation. **If you are facing eviction, contact a Florida-licensed attorney immediately.**
 > ALL CONTENT IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 THE INFORMATION IS NOT INTENDED TO BE A SUBSTITUTE FOR LEGAL ADVICE.
 IT IS UNDER ACTIVE DEVELOPMENT AND MAY CONTAIN ERRORS.
 DO NOT RELY ON THIS TOOL FOR LEGAL ADVICE.
 THIS IS A BETA VERSION AND MAY CONTAIN ERRORS.
 I CANNOT GUARANTEE THE ACCURACY OF THE INFORMATION PROVIDED.
 I AM ACTIVELY WORKING TO HAVE LEGAL REVIEW OF THE CONTENT BUT UNTIL THEN YOU MUST NOT RELY ON THIS TOOL FOR LEGAL ADVICE.
+> CONTENT ON THIS SITE HAS NOT YET BEEN REVIEWED BY A FLORIDA-LICENSED ATTORNEY.
+YOU MUST NOT RELY ON THIS TOOL FOR LEGAL ADVICE.

 ## 📋 Table of Contents